-Authentic Italian souvenirs: a city-by-city guide
+Typical Italian souvenirs: a city-by-city guide

-What makes a souvenir authentic
+What makes a souvenir typical

 • Transparent provenance: The seller can tell you where it was made, by whom, and with which materials.
 If the answer is vague, keep looking.